 To manage the way your searches are saved and organized in the top-level navigation menu for an app, you need to work with the code behind the nav menu.
 When you do this, keep in mind that the nav code refers to lists of searches and reports as collections.

-The following subtopics describe various things you can do to organize your saved search and reports listings in the top-level navigation menu.
-For details on how to adjust the XML code for the navigation menu, see "Build navigation for your app" in the Developer manual.
+Important Note: The following subtopics describe various things you can do to organize your saved search and reports listings in the top-level navigation menu.
+However, they do not provide instruction on how to do this.

 Set up a default collection